-DBPaas significantly raises provider control over the customer's environment.
-DBPaaS providers assume ownership of the operating system and database software.
-DBPaaS customers perform little to no operating system and database instance administration activities.
-Most DBPaaS vendors offer subscription-based licensing that is driven by processing and storage consumption.
+DBaas significantly raises provider control over the customer's environment.
+DBaaS providers assume ownership of the operating system and database software.
+DBaaS customers perform little to no operating system and database instance administration activities.
+Most DBaaS vendors offer subscription-based licensing that is driven by processing and storage consumption.

 Hybrid Cloud DBMS